Categories: PPB

 b)directing the public authority to appoint a PIO/APIO where none exists;

-c) publishing information or categories of information;
+c) publishing information or categories of data;

 d) making necessary changes to the practices relating to management, maintenance, and destruction of records ;